-- consult with parents; - advice and support the class teacher; - ensure an appropriate Support Plan is in place which will record strategies for pupil progress by concentrating on three or four individual targets that closely match the pupil's needs; - ensure Support Plan reviews take place at least twice a year;

-- ensure that at a Support Plan, review new targets are set, new strategies are outlined and the provision made; - ensure relevant background information is in place.
+- consult with parents; - advice and support the class teacher; - ensure an appropriate Support Plan is in place which will record strategies for pupil progress by concentrating on three or four individual measurable targets that closely match the pupil's needs; - ensure Support Plan reviews take place termly; - ensure that at a Support Plan, review new targets are set, new strategies are outlined and the provision made; - offer time and support for staff to write and review support plans. - ensure relevant background information is in place.

-If at a Support Plan review it is believed that the pupil has not made progress, it may then be decided to involve other agencies in order to assess the needs of the pupil; agencies such as the Educational Psychology Service, Occupational Therapy or the Children and Young Peoples Service (CYPS).
+If at a Support Plan review it is believed that the pupil has not made progress, it may then be decided to involve other agencies in order to assess the needs of the pupil; agencies such as the Educational Psychology Service, Occupational Therapy, HINT, SALT or the Children and Young Peoples Service, (CYPS),